 Are you looking for a quick and simple way to set up WooCommerce Google Analytics?

 By adding Google Analytics to WooCommerce, you can track the performance of your online store.
-You can get insights about which products sell the most, how much revenue you’re making, where your customers are coming from, and lots more.
+You can get insights via eCommerce tracking about which products sell the most, how much revenue you’re making, where your customers are coming from, and lots more.

 In this article, we’ll show you how to set up WooCommerce Google Analytics the right way.

 Why Do You Need Google Analytics on WooCommerce?

 Why is Google Analytics important for your WooCommerce store?
-Well, if you want to plan campaigns and make business decisions to grow your revenue, you need data.
+Well, if you want to plan campaigns and make business decisions to grow your revenue, you need eCommerce analytics.

-Without any data, you’ll be guessing at what your audience likes, which could be risky for your website.
+Without any eCommerce data, you’ll be guessing at what your audience likes, which could be risky for your website.
 You could invest in advertising the wrong product or put your efforts into promoting deals that your customers might not like.

 So, to avoid these issues and make the most use of your resources and time, it’s a good idea to track your WooCommerce store using Google Analytics.

 Here are some insights you can get by setting up WooCommerce Analytics:

 - Top Performing Products – Get to know which products generate the most sales, so you can promote them more

 - Shopping Behavior – Understand your customers’ journeys, which product pages they view, how often they click the checkout button, what how much time they spent on each page/step, and more

 - Reduce Abandon Carts – By tracking abandoned carts, you can plug the gaps in your WooCommerce store and boost conversions

 - Measure Campaign Performance – You can track each marketing campaign in Google Analytics and see which one performed better, so you can optimize other campaigns